-- You can create new pages with any style, layout, or functionality you need.
+- You can create new pages or a new site with any style, layout, or functionality you need.
 You aren’t limited to what your current WordPress theme offers.

 - You can keep your current theme, as Elementor works with all WordPress themes (as long as you have Version 5.0 or higher of WordPress).